Quick start guide

 1. Start tracking time

 Head to Time > Timesheet to create a new time entry.
-On the Day view, click the green + New entry button.
+On the Day view, click the green + Track time button.
 There, you can either start a timer or enter your time after the fact.
 Your timesheet also has a Week view, which is best for adding a lot of time at once.

 Every time entry gives you more immediate and actionable insights into your project’s performance and your team’s progress.
 Harvest even offers automatic timesheet reminders to encourage everyone (or just yourself!) to fill out and submit timesheets consistently.

-If you’re ready to invite another person to join your account, go to Team and click the + Add person button.
+If you’re ready to invite another person to join your account, go to Team and click the + Invite person button.
 (And if you’re not ready, you can always do this later!)

 Once your teammate accepts the invitation, they can hit the ground running and start tracking time, too.
-Feel free to send along our Regular User resources for an extra boost.
+Feel free to send along our Member resources for an extra boost.